A computational framework for human values: A Formal Model for Value Representation

-We believe the importance of some of the nodes of a taxonomy might either be provided manually by humans or learnt from other sources, like past interactions or experiences.
-A mechanism should then be implemented to ensure those importance values are coherent.
-Propagation mechanisms could also be constructed to calculate the importance of other nodes in the taxonomy, following in the footsteps of the propagation mechanism of~\cite{OsmanSS10}.
-Of course, such propagation mechanisms should also ensure the coherence of value importance within the taxonomy.
+The importance measures of some of the taxonomy nodes might either be provided manually by humans or learned from other sources, such as past interactions.
+A coherence mechanism is then needed to ensure importance measures are coherent.
+Then, propagation mechanisms could be constructed to calculate the importance of nodes that have not been provided, building on existing propagation mechanisms~\cite{OsmanSS10,LiquidPub}.
+Any propagation mechanism must respect the coherence of value importance within the taxonomy.

-But what about the aggregation function $\mathbf{A}$ that computes the value importance of a parent node by aggregating the value importance of its children nodes?
-We argue that symmetry, idempotence and monotonicity are some of the desirable properties to be held by any such function $\mathbf{A}$, which we define below.
+But what about the aggregation function $\mathbf{A}$?
+We argue that symmetry, idempotence and monotonicity are desirable properties to be held by any such function.
+For instance, when calculating a parent node's importance, ordering its children nodes' importance measures should not affect the aggregation (symmetry).
+Also, if we assume all children nodes of some parent node to have the same importance $i$, then we believe the parent node should share that importance too (idempotence).
+It should neither be more important nor less important than $i$.
+Finally, increasing the importance measure of the children nodes should not decrease the parent node's importance (monotonicity).
+Formal definitions of these properties follow.